 It is our joy to announce that on September 9, 2018, Mother Alphonse Maria will be beatified in Strasbourg, France.
 Please join us in praising God for this profound honor to be bestowed upon our Founder who will soon be known as Blessed Alphonse Maria Eppinger.
 May all who continue to live the Redeemer charism through works of mercy and acts of love receive special graces during this joyous time.

 Sisters of our province and several other people of the Redeemer family will travel to France for the beatification.
-Locally we will have a Mass to celebrate at a time to be determined.
+Watch live here.
+Locally we will have a Mass on Sunday, September 23 at St. Albert the Great at 3 p.m..

 Venerable Mother Alphonse Maria was born Elisabeth Eppinger on September 9, 1814 in the province of Alsace-Lorraine, in France.
 Her rural village of Niederbrönn, which means “small spring”, witnessed many hardships.
 Here the sick suffered at home – isolated and without proper care.